Cash-Secured Put Calculator

 Key Characteristics

-- Breakeven: Strike price − premium received
+- Breakeven: Strike price − put sale price

 How to Read the P/L Chart